4pplet/waffling60/README.md

 - Waffling60 SE, a PCB compatible with AI03 Polaris, same layout support as the regular MX PCB.
 Order in 1.2mm thickness for use with the Polaris.
 Same flexcut and stab rotations as the OG PCB.
 - Waffling60 BK, a dedicated bakeneko version of the regular MX PCB.

-## FR4 Plates:
-- Tray mount plate: Stab rotations have been changed from revision B2 to B3, so version V1 and V2 of the plate is no longer compatible with the newest revisions.
-- Polaris plate: Compatible with OG polaris PCB and waffling60SE

 ## For clarity
 - Revision: When updating the PCB I bump the revision.
 The revision is specified with a letter and a number.
 For big changes, the letter is changed (usually also include code changes), for minor changes, only the number is bumped.
 - Version: Version specifies different switch types, PCB's specific to certain cases etc.